apify/actor-whitepaper/README.md

 ### Overview

-Actors are serverless programs or agents running in the cloud.
+Actors are serverless programs running in the cloud.
 They can perform anything from simple actions such as filling out a web form or sending an email, to complex operations such as crawling an entire website,